Spotlight on Global Population and Consumption

 For example, the environmental impact of a human baby born in the United States is 35 times that of one born in India, and 140 times that of a baby born in Bangladesh.

 People in developing countries understandably aspire to the same level of consumption as that of developed countries.
-The combination of population growth and increased consumption rates, along with technology that allows us to exploit resources more effectively than ever before, will put intolerable pressure on the Earth’s resources.
+The combination of global population growth and increased consumption rates, along with technology that allows us to exploit resources more effectively than ever before, will put intolerable pressure on the Earth’s resources.

 Question for Thought: